Category Archives: –DAWSON COUNTY GA–

 Amicalola Falls, Dawson County

-Amicalola is the highest waterfall in Georgia and the views from the top of the falls (seen above) is one of the nicest in the southern Appalachians.
+Amicalola is the highest waterfall in Georgia and the views from the top of the falls are some of the nicest in the southern Appalachians.
+My apologies for not sharing a full shot of the falls.

 Appalachian Trail Thru-Hiker, Amicalola Falls